 Already Have Enough

-Let’s take Dairy Queen for an example.
-Last time I checked, they’ve transformed into more of a fast food chain!
+Let’s take Dairy Queen as an example.
+The last time I checked, they’ve transformed into more of a fast-food chain!
 They can’t survive on 1 flavor or ice cream alone.

 They’ve expanded over the years.

 I remember being at a convention (ASCAP) a few years ago and a music supervisor told me he’d shop anything except hip-hop and was currently in need of Urban Sounding Music.

 So, me being me….needing clarification and all, I asked what he meant by Urban music.
 The supervisor then rattled off 7 iconic hip-hop artists as references!
 Turns out ‘hip-hop in his mind, is what’s playing on the radio.

 It’s amazing how radio can influence one’s perception of an entire genre.